tim-js/revojs.ro/src/blog/2019-11-16-aftermath/index.md

 ## What about the extra money?

 The first edition of revo.js made a **profit of 17.000 EUR**, which exceeded our initial expectations.
-Since revo.js is a not-for-profit event, we will use the extra money to grow the local JavaScript community and give back to the global community as well.
+Since revo.js is a not-for-profit event, we will use the extra money to grow the local JavaScript community as well as to give back to the global community.

-### JavaScript initiatives donations
+### Support different JavaScript initiatives

 We are planning to donate a part of the total profit to various JS community causes, such as open-source or underrepresented tech initiatives.

 ### Grow the local JS community

-We plan to use part of the profit to bring speakers outside Timisoara to our tim.js meetup and also to organize various hands-on JavaScript workshops.
+We plan on using a part of our earnings to bring speakers outside Timisoara to our tim.js meetup and also to organize various hands-on JavaScript workshops.

 ### Make revo.js better